shahar-cohen/LightHouse-art-installation/index.md

-<iframe width="560" height="315" src="https://youtu.be/Ru6Z45Rh16o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ru6Z45Rh16o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### LightHouse
+# LightHouse
-# Interactive computer vision art installation
+### Interactive computer vision art installation

-A lighthouse/watchtower that tracks people and shines a light on them.
+A cross between a watchtower and a lighthouse, switching between shining a guiding light and compulsively tracking passersby.
 The tower is a tall, thin, triangular pyramid, each side of which is a screen which has images projected onto it.

 ### Components
 1. Control and motors